SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 See pages 55–62 for general task resolution information and other modiﬁers.
 Automatic (0): Almost anyone can perform this action; there is no need to roll.
-(Generally, this diﬃculty is not listed in a pregenerated adventure; it is included here for reference purposes.)
+(Generally, this difficulty is not listed in a pregenerated adventure; it is included here for reference purposes.)
 Very Easy (1–5): Nearly everyone can accomplish this task.
-Typically, tasks with such a low diﬃculty only are rolled when they are crucial to the scenario.
+Typically, tasks with such a low difficulty only are rolled when they are crucial to the scenario.
-Easy (6–10): Although characters usually have no diﬃculty with this task, an untrained character may ﬁnd it challenging.
+Easy (6–10): Although characters usually have no difficulty with this task, an untrained character may ﬁnd it challenging.
 Moderate (11–15): There is a fair chance that the average character will fail at this type of task.
 Tasks of this type require skill, effort, and concentration.
-Diﬃcult (16–20): Those with little experience in the task must have a lot of luck to accomplish this type of action.
+Difficult (16–20): Those with little experience in the task must have a lot of luck to accomplish this type of action.
-Very Diﬃcult (21–25): The average character only rarely succeeds at these kinds of task.
+Very Difficult (21–25): The average character only rarely succeeds at these kinds of task.
 Only the most talented regularly succeed.
 Heroic (26–30), Legendary (31 or more): These kinds of tasks are nearly impossible, though there’s still a slim chance that lucky average